 Time sure does fly, doesn’t it?
 After some controversy, a series of different designs, and speedy construction, the St. Pete Pier if finally taking shape, and thoroughly in the home stretch.
-The Tampa Bay Times has a full run down of how the city plans to meet its ambitious spring debut.
+The Pier initially planned to fully open in May, but the COVID-19 pandemic spurred City Officials to push back the debut until it was safe to host such an opening.

-Doc Ford’s restaurant, a concept inspired by the Randy Wayne White’s seminal literary character, announced it is hiring for the Pier location.
+Doc Ford’s restaurant, a concept inspired by the Randy Wayne White’s seminal literary character, is currently hiring for all positions.
+The concept was supposed to begin serving the public in early spring, but has had to push back its opening timeline and now plans for a hopeful early summer debut.

-“We are looking for driven people to join our team and grow with our company,” wrote the restaurant owners in a Facebook post on January 3.
+“We are looking for driven people to join our team and grow with our company,” wrote the restaurant owners in a Facebook post.
 “We pride ourselves on providing exceptional food, service and hospitality to our guests, and are always looking for people who share our vision.”

 Join the St. Pete Pier team